elastic/elastic-charts/CONTRIBUTING.md

 [optional footer(s)]
 ```
 Where the **body** should contain a meaningful description of your PR, usually a reviewed version of the GitHub PR description.
+It can contain multiple paragraphs or bullet points and can use MarkDown syntax.

-If your PR contains breaking changes, include in the footer (leave one blank line after the body), a paragraph starting with `BREAKING CHANGE: `
+If your PR contains breaking changes, please include a paragraph starting with `BREAKING CHANGE: `
-(text BREAKING CHANGE, followed by a colon, space, and description)
+(text BREAKING CHANGE, followed by a colon, space, and description).
+Include this section after the body leaving a blank line in between.

-If your PR fix or close any issue,  include in the footer (leave one blank line after the body or after the breaking change paragraph), a paragraph that list all the fixed in the following way `fix #123, close #111`
+If your PR fix or close any issue, please include in the footer a paragraph that list all the fixed in the following way `fix #123, close #111`.
+Include this section after the BREAKING CHANGE section if any or anyway after the body, leaving a blank line in between.

 This is an example that cover all cases: